benbarnard-OMI/vocab_practice/README.md

 ## Acknowledgments

-- **Vision API Providers**: For enabling reliable text extraction services.
+- **In-Browser OCR Providers**: For enabling reliable text extraction services.
 - **Web Speech API**: For providing in-browser text-to-speech capabilities.
 - **Educational Communities**: For inspiring the need for accessible learning tools.
 - **Contributors**: To all who have contributed to making this project better.